 Glover’s Reef Atoll Dive and Snorkel With Seahorse Dive Shop

-Glover’s Reef Atoll is an absolute must do when diving in the Placencia Area.
-It is Belize’s Southern most atoll offering spectacular diving and snorkeling.
-Glover’s Reef is also Belize’s best formed coral atoll structure offering a wide abundance of coral and marinelife, unmatched by any dive loation in Belize.
+Glover’s Reef Atoll is an absolute must-do when diving in the Placencia area.
+It is Belize’s Southernmost atoll offering spectacular diving and snorkeling.
+Glover’s Reef is also Belize’s best-formed coral atoll structure offering a wide abundance of coral and marine life, unmatched by any dive location in Belize.

 Glover’s Reef Atoll

 Named from the English pirate John Glover, how used the atoll as a base to plunder Spanish ships in the 1600’s.